bueler/sia-fve/petsc/README.md

     $ ./mahaffy

 See comments at start of `mahaffy.c` for dome and bedstep verification runs.
+See also `domeconv.sh` and `bedstepconv.sh`.

+Some quick verification runs are used as regression tests in

+    $ make test

 In addition, `mahaffy.c` can read real data and model real ice sheets.
-See the `grn/` subdirectory for a Greenland ice sheet example.
+See the `grn/` and `grn/mcb/` subdirectories for Greenland ice sheet examples.

 Figures from dump
 -----------------